miodzie/dong/README.md

 # dong ٩ʕ◕౪◕ʔو
-Makes fun ASCII emojis readily available in your terminal!
+Make fun ASCII emojis readily available in your terminal!

 Faces are scraped from http://dongerlist.com/